jkruszynski/photobooth/README.md

 * Google Photos integration
 * Ability to add alternate background
-* Ability to add footer/banner (think white bar at bottom of polaroid picture for text)
+* Ability to add footer (think white bar at bottom of polaroid picture for text)

 ## Photo path
 1. Photo goes into /preprep/